January 30, 1995: Apple Computer launches the Newton MessagePad 120, the first truly great device in an unfairly maligned product line.

 The PDA let users take notes, make calendar entries, etc. It even featured surprisingly smart artificial intelligence to make use of contextual data.
 For instance, writing the phrase “Meet Killian Bell for lunch on Wednesday” would create an entry in the MessagePad’s calendar app at the appropriate time.

-John Sculley’s product line
+John Sculley’s new Apple product line

 The Newton was often regarded, both inside and outside Apple, as CEO John Sculley‘s answer to the Mac.
 The PDA was his first attempt to launch a game-changing new product line.